wschpero/statapush/README.md

 ###Installation

-For the moment, please install statapush from Github using the code below:

-	net install statapush, from(https://github.com/wschpero/statapush/tree/master/Files)
+Stata net install isn't working for me at the moment.
+For now, please install statapush manually.

 ###Using statapush